CharleeBrown/CharleeBrown/README.md

 ### Hi there 👋

-## My name is Coleman
 ### You can call me Cole.
-I am a developer in the Chicagoland area.
+I am a developer in the Greater Chicagoland area.
 ### My main languages are currently : Javascript, C# (C-Sharp), and Visual Basic

 - 📫 How to reach me: Email - Charleebrown22@gmail.com